pbayer/StateMachines.jl/docs/src/usage.md

 A system has different levels, which are used to hide complexity.

 ```@docs
+Id
 System
 Box
 Block
 ```

-`StateMachine` and `Process` are used to describe the activities of a system:
+`Model` and `StateMachine` are used to describe the activities of a system
 ```@docs
+Model
 StateMachine
-Process
 ```

 ## State machines